Davis named to first team, Kim to third team

-Jay Goble is in his third season as head coach of Baylor's women's golf program.
+Jay Goble is in his fourth season as head coach of Baylor's women's golf program.
 In his first year in Waco, Goble led the Lady Bears to the best season in program history and coached the program's first-ever All-American, Hayley Davis.

 The 2012-13 team took first at the Hurricane Invitational and placed second at four more tournaments (Ptarmigan Ram Fall Classic, Tar Heel Invitational, Rebel Intercollegiate and Big 12 Conference Championship).
 The second-place finish at the Big 12 Championship was the best in program history.